stephanieparra/technical-writing-portfolio/landing-page-guide/README.md

 - How to structure and style a landing page with HTML + CSS.
 - How to add simple interactivity with JavaScript.
 - How to use AI to improve accessibility.
-- How to sprinkle in creative coding with p5.js for delight.
+- How to sprinkle in creative coding with p5.js just for fun (as coding should be fun too)!

 ## 🚀 8.
 Considerations & Future Improvements

 While this project demonstrates the essentials of building, styling, using AI to improve accessibility, and adding some interactive elements to a landing page, there are several areas where it could be extended:

-- **Responsiveness:** Currently the layout looks best on desktop.
+- **Responsiveness:** Currently the layout looks best on desktop with some responsiveness for certain screen sizes.
 Adding media queries would improve the mobile/tablet experience.
 - **Accessibility Testing:** While AI provided suggestions, running the site through tools like Lighthouse, WAVE, or axe-core could surface more issues.
 - **Performance:** Images could be optimized for faster load times.
 - **Internationalization (i18n):** Since pan dulce is culturally specific, translations or multilingual support could make the page more inclusive.
-- **Additional Interactivity:** Expanding the JavaScript beyond a single button (e.g., quizzes, random pastry suggestions) would increase engagement.
+- **Additional Interactivity:** Expanding the JavaScript beyond a single button (e.g., quizzes, random pan dulce suggestions) would increase engagement.
 - **Styling Consistency:** Using a CSS framework or design system might make scaling easier if the page grew into a larger site.